tomhendra/courses/udemy--learning-to-learn/README.md

 - Short term / working memory generally consists of 4 chunks of information.
 Spaced repetition used to ensure memory is transformed into long term by strengthening synapses.
 - Active vs passive learning: Active engagement is more effective than passive learning.
 - Passively watching videos creates illusion of competence.
-- Need to practise what you have learned through actually doing.
+- Need to practice what you have learned through actually doing.
 Retrieval is better than re-reading.
 - Intrinsic motivation comes from within, what we want to do.
 Extrinsic motivation come from outside of us.
 - Three factors for intrinsic drive: Autonomy, Mastery, Purpose.
 - Small steps for goals eliminate fear of failure.
 - S.M.A.R.T.
 Specific, Measurable, Attainable, Relevant, Time-bound
+- It pays not to be busy: Healthy leisurely time is crucial.
+Taking breaks means more efficient learning.
+- Chunking: Combine chunks of knowledge (bottom up learning).
+The connections between chunks (top down learning) combined with the chunks themselves, create knowledge.
+- How to solve problems: 2 ways: Within focus mode & within diffuse mode (intuition).
+- Deliberate practice: Pushing past the perceived limit once plateau us reached.
+Concentrate on things just outside of your abilities.
+- Four things required:
+  - 1. Specific goals
+  - 2. Intense focus
+  - 3. Immediate feedback
+  - 4. Frequent discomfort
+- Spaced repetition: Best way to strengthen the synaptic neurons, create long term memory.
+- Energy saving with habits: Not having to focus on something saves energy.
+- We remember things better in an adventurous state, when doing something new or experimenting.
+- Have an endpoint: Establish a time to finish a focussed learning session.
+- Be bored: Allows diffuse mode to happen.

 ## 5. Techniques